linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Bond Valuation/Structural Models in Credit Risk Modeling.md

 One problem of Merton's model is the restriction of default time to the maturity of the debt, ruling out the possibility of an early default, no matter what happens with the firm's value before the maturity of the debt.
 If the firm's value falls down to minimal levels before the maturity of the debt but it is able to recover and meet the debt's payment at maturity, the default would be avoided in Merton's approach.

 Another handicap of the model is that the usual capital structure of a firm is much more complicated than a simple zero-coupon bond.
 Geske (1977, 1979) considers the debt structure of the firm as a coupon bond, in which each coupon payment is viewed as a compound option and a possible cause of default.
 At each coupon payment, the shareholders have the option either to make the payment to bondholders,[11] obtaining the right to control the firm until the next coupon, or to not make the payment, in which case the firm defaults.
-Geske also extends the model to consider character istics such as sinking funds, safety covenants, debt subordination, and payout restrictions.
+Geske also extends the model to consider characteristics such as sinking funds, safety covenants, debt subordination, and payout restrictions.

 The assumption of a constant and flat term structure of interest rates is another major criticism the model has received.
 Jones et al. (1984, p.
 624) suggest that "there exists evidence that introducing stochastic interest rates, as well as taxes, would improve the model's performance."
 Stochastic interest rates allow us to introduce correlation between the firm's asset value and the short rate, and have been considered, among others, by Ronn and Verma (1986), Kim, Ramaswamy, and Sundaresan (1993), Nielsenet al. (1993), Longstaff and Schwartz (1995), Briys and de Varenne (1997), and Hsu, Sa-Requejo, and Santa-Clara (2004).